scheinerman/Bijections.jl/README.md

   inverse but that is tied to `b` so that any modification of one affects the other.

-* We ought to be able to iterate over `Bijections`, but at the moment that doesn't work.
+* A `Bijection` ought to be iterable, but that's not implemented yet.